-Marijuana Calls to the Poison Center Increase
+Marijuana Edibles

-lb/07-09-18
+lb/03-26-21

-FOR IMMEDIATE RELEASE CONTACT: Laura Brennan, (405) 271-5062
+FOR IMMEDIATE RELEASE CONTACT: Scott Schaeffer (405) 271-5062

-Laura-Brennan@ouhsc.edu
+Scott-Schaeffer@OUHS.edu

-OKLAHOMA CITY – Marijuana-related calls to the Oklahoma Center for Poison and Drug Information nearly doubled in 2017.
-Reasons for the increase are unclear, but may be related to increased use of marijuana in the state, people feeling more comfortable reporting adverse effects related to marijuana use or other reasons that have not yet been identified.
+OKLAHOMA CITY – More children are getting their hands on marijuana edibles, and for toddlers the effects can be life threating.
+Marijuana-related calls to the Oklahoma Center for Poison and Drug Information regarding children have increased significantly.
+Reasons for the increase a may be related to increased use of marijuana in the state, people feeling more comfortable reporting adverse effects related to marijuana use, and parents are not storing marijuana products up and away from children.

-In 2017, the Oklahoma Center for Poison and Drug Information received 94 calls regarding exposure to marijuana and marijuana-related products, compared to 54 such calls in 2016.
-Records from 2015 and earlier are difficult to interpret, as synthetic cannabinoids like “K2” and “Spice” were included in the numbers.
+In 2020, calls regarding children jumped to _________

-Scott Schaeffer, managing director of the Oklahoma Center for Poison and Drug Information reports, “The number of calls roughly doubled across all age groups, from children to adults.
-More than half of the calls in 2016 and 2017 were regarding young people between the ages of 13 and 19.
-While two years’ worth of data isn’t enough to reach firm conclusions, we’re keeping a close eye on marijuana-related calls.”
+Scott Schaeffer, managing director of the Oklahoma Center for Poison and Drug Information reports, "Children may become unresponsive; many don't breathe, and ………… Children may mistake "edible" marijuana products (like candy or cookies) for regular food.
+Small children are at higher risk for overdose based on their weight.
+Many children who consume marijuana edibles require hospital admission due to the severity of their symptoms.
+In order to reduce the risk of injury or illness, store all marijuana products up and away from children just like medication or chemicals.”

 People sometimes call the poison helpline (1-800-222-1222) because they are inexperienced with marijuana, consume more marijuana edibles than required, or they mistake a marijuana product for regular food.
-The effects from edibles may take one to four hours to reach peak effect after ingesting.
+The effects from edibles may take one or two hours to reach peak effect after ingesting.

 Symptoms of using too much marijuana may include: